-Micro City is a commissioned urban design study in Kuwait City developed for the National Bank of Kuwait, addressing the challenge of delivering large quantities of housing within a predominantly automobile-oriented suburban context.
-The commission asked how urban growth might be restructured to support civic life, spatial clarity, and long-term adaptability, while responding to existing cultural anchors embedded within the site.
+Micro City is a commissioned urban design study in Kuwait City developed for the National Bank of Kuwait, responding to the challenge of delivering large-scale housing within a predominantly automobile-oriented suburban context.
+The commission asked how urban growth might be restructured within an existing suburban fabric to support civic life, walkability, and long-term adaptability.

 _Edited%20Color.jpg)